Robert Richard Boyd

 - Born October 1, 1919 in Potts Camp, MS USA

 - Died September 7, 2004 in Wichita, KS USA

-A new name of Bob Boyd was going to break into the Baltimore Orioles' rich tradition of power-hitting first basemen since the franchise switch from the St. Louis Browns in 1954.
-The names, Jim Gentile, Boog Powell and Eddie Murray are readily recalled.
-Boyd, the team's first baseman from 1956 to 1960 was a .293 career lefthanded hitter who was tagged with the nickname "Rope" for the line drives that came off his bat.
+Bob Boyd was poised to break into the Baltimore Orioles' rich tradition of power-hitting first basemen, since the franchise switch from the St. Louis Browns in 1954.
+The names Jim Gentile, Boog Powell and Eddie Murray are readily recalled.
+Boyd, the team's first baseman from 1956 to 1960, was a .293 career left-handed hitter who was tagged with the nickname "Rope" for the line drives that came off his bat.

 A .300 plus hitter for five straight years in the Negro Leagues before being signed by the Chicago White Sox in 1950, Boyd continued to blister the ball in the high minors in the early 1950s, with his .320 average in 1952 for the Seattle Rainiers winning the Pacific Coast League batting title.
 By the mid-1950s, he was approaching 30 and still in the minors.
 This prompted Doc Young in Jet Magazine to write, "Boyd's case is typical of Negro players who linger in organizations unwilling to give them a chance."
 Boyd himself would state years later: "The early black players had to do much better than the white players to make the majors."